Why I'm reaching out

 Alignment

 The best clinical decision support is invisible.
-A prediction for post-operative bleeding only saves a life if the right person acts on it — confidently, quickly, without hesitation.
+An AI-generated insight only saves a life if the right person acts on it — confidently, quickly, without hesitation.
+In high-stakes environments, friction isn't just annoying: it's dangerous.
 I have spent 20 years making complex data actionable for real users under real pressure.
 That is exactly what I build.

 I think in user journeys, not just in technical architectures.
 I translate what an ICU physician needs into something an engineering team can ship in two-week cycles.